igcbioinformatics/ADER/material/Practical.md

 **QUESTION**: What was the impact of running Trimmomatic?
 <details><summary>Click Here to see the answer</summary><p>
 The base quality improved significantly.
 Nonetheless, several sequences now became smaller due to the trimming.
 Some became very small, and it should even be impossible to use them afterwards in the remaining of the analysis.
 Therefore, it is common to remove sequences that fall below a certain length (eg. 36bp).
-This can be done in Trimmomatic using the extra trimming option of 'MINLEN:36'.
 </p></details>
 <br/>

 **TASK**: Although Galaxy is much simpler to use, it is just hiding some details from you (and sometimes, important details are left out), so if you can, you should invest in learning the detailed command line usage of the tool.
 In the commandline, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.
-Type the command "TrimmomaticSE -phred33 sample_quality_and_adaptors.fastq.gz sample_quality_and_adaptors.trimmed.fastq.gz SLIDINGWINDOW:4:20".
+Type the command ```TrimmomaticSE -phred33 sample_quality_and_adaptors.fastq.gz sample_quality_and_adaptors.trimmed.fastq.gz SLIDINGWINDOW:4:20```.
 You should now have a new file with the trimmed reads.
 Confirm the effect of Trimmomatic by using FastQC on the file with the trimmed reads.

 <br/>
 <br/>